-Seniors who enjoy hobbies are healthier and happier than those who don’t.
+Seniors who enjoy retirement hobbies are healthier and happier than those who don’t.

-While staying active and engaged in life is considered by mental health experts to be essential to good health for both men and women, men generally have a harder time finding or pursuing a hobby later in life.
+While staying active and engaged in life is considered by mental health experts to be essential to good health for both men and women, men generally have a harder time finding or pursuing a hobby as older adults.

-The risk of depression in older males decreases if they have one or more hobbies.
-Those statistics become lower still if at least one of those hobbies is physical.
+The risk of depression in retired men decreases if they have one or more hobbies.
+Those statistics become lower still if at least one of those retirement hobbies is physical.
 This is one reason why senior men need an enjoyable hobby to remain socially active, mentally sharp, and physically healthier.

-There’s no single best hobby that all males should pursue.
-Instead, every man should aspire to pick an activity or hobby that they really enjoy doing or have an interest in learning about.
+While there’s no single best hobby that all men should pursue, there are several hobbies for older men that are a good place to start.
 Caregivers can help senior men find and select hobbies to help them stay focused mentally, physically active, and socially engaged.

 Physical Activity Ideas for Senior Men

 Staying physically fit and active should be the goal of every individual regardless of their age.
 Unfortunately, older people often develop health conditions later in life that cause limited mobility.
-Before embarking on any new physical activity or any active, fun hobby, senior men should clear it with their family physician.
+Before embarking on any new physical activity or any active, fun hobby, any elderly person should clear it with their family physician.

-There are many exciting and interesting activities for elderly males that can improve their overall activity levels and thereby promote better overall health and well-being.
-Here are some of the best hobbies for men in their senior years.
+There are many exciting and interesting activities for an older man that can improve his overall activity and well-being.
+Here are some of the best hobbies for older men.

 Some fantastic options include: